vaguue/generator-small-api/README.md

 # generator-koa-esm-api [![NPM version][npm-image]][npm-url] [![Coverage percentage][coveralls-image]][coveralls-url]
 > Create Koa.js API server using the modern ESM Node.js module system + Mongoose

+##About
+This generator uses ESM modules along with webpack + pkg to build a binary.
+The .env file used during development will be hardcoded inside the resulting binary (however, consider encrypting sensitive data, because simple strings command can reveale all of your env variables).
+Also this generator uses custom Node.js loader functionality to provide custom aliasing like `@/lib/email`, which is resolved by webpack during build.

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-koa-esm-api using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).